harmony-one/libunison/README.rst

 releasing Unison in open source because we believe that E2E/P2P networking can enable not only blockchains but a much wider spectrum of applications.

+``go-unison`` is our first version of Unison, written for Go.

 What Does Unison Provide?
 =========================

+**Note:** Since Unison is under active development, the list of features in this section serves as the development roadmap.
+We will release these features in the order we see fit.
+Please join the unison-announce@harmony.one mailing list for feature announcements.

 Identity-based Networking
 -------------------------

-Unison provides an end-to-end networking layer where hosts are *located* by their IP addresses but *identified* logically by a cryptographic private/public key pair that it holds.
+Unison provides an end-to-end networking layer where hosts are *located* by their IP addresses but *identified* logically by a cryptographic public key.
+A node proves its identity using the private key which matches its public-key identifier.

 A real-life analogue of identity-based addressing would be to send a letter envelope-addressed to “Tim Cook” (identifier) without having to know his postal